The Global Language Monitor Institute Launches ThePracticums™, a New Paradigm in Online English-language Certification

 — Harvard Business School / Paul JJ Payack

-The current situation provides a large and growing opportunity for the online-language-learning market – today some $3.5B USD with a CAGR of 19.6% in the U.S., growing to some $29B by the end of the decade, with numbers approximately doubled worldwide.
+Hundreds of millions study English today for career advancement including tens of millions in China.
+The current situation provides a growing opportunity for the online-language-learning market – today some $3.5B USD with a CAGR of 19.6% in the U.S., growing to $29B by the end of the decade, with numbers approximately doubled worldwide.

 The Background